proximax-storage/xpx-chain-devportal-docs/docs/protocol/block.md

 blockReceiptsHash | 32 bytes (binary) |	The collection of [receipts](./receipt.md) are hashed into a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) and linked to a [block](#).
 The block header stores the root hash. stateHash |	32 bytes (binary) |	The state of the blockchain is stored in RocksDB for each block, forming a [patricia tree](https://en.wikipedia.org/wiki/Radix_tree).
-The root of the tree summarises the state of the blockchain for a given block. beneficiaryPublicKey | 32 bytes (binary) | The public key of the optional beneficiary designated by validator.
+The root of the tree summarises the state of the blockchain for a given block. beneficiaryPublicKey | 32 bytes (binary) | The public key of the optional beneficiary designated by validator. feeInterest | uint32 | The part of the transaction fee harvester is willing to get.
+From 0 up to `feeInterestDenominator`.
+The customer gets (feeInterest / feeInterestDenominator)'th part of the maximum transaction fee. feeInterestDenominator | uint32 | Denominator of the transaction fee.

 **Version**: The higher byte represents the network identifier.